 Art historical research in Aberdeen benefits from an exceptional archive and museum at the University, whilst at the same time, members of staff foster strong links with researchers worldwide.

 In recent years, the Department has spearheaded a range of major initiatives, for example the “Buildings of Scotland” Project, funded by the Leverhulme Trust, and the creation of the St Vigeans Museum, funded by Historic Scotland.
-Current third-party funded projects include, among others, the interdisciplinary Menstruation Research Network UK menstruation research network.
+Recent third-party funded projects include, among others, ‘Fundaments of Knowledge: Art History in Britain: c.
+1940-1970’

 The Department is co-hosting the George Washington Wilson Centre for Art and Visual Culture, bringing together scholars from across the University with an interest in the visual.
 A regular Research Seminar brings a range of international speakers to Aberdeen to share their cutting-edge research, as well as allowing members of the department to give papers on work in progress.

 We are interested in hearing from students wishing to undertake postgraduate level work in Art history at the MLitt or doctoral level.
 Please contact one of the supervisors below if you are thinking about applying for an MLitt or PhD in their subject area.
 We are also keen to hear from postdoctoral researchers who are interested in developing their projects at Aberdeen.

 Dr Joanne Anderson: Supervision is offered in the history of late-medieval and Early Modern art and visual culture, particularly in the Alpine countries and Italy; Art and Religion; and the history of exhibitions.

 Dr Hans C. Hönes: Supervision is offered in the history of European art and visual culture of the 18th and 19th centuries; art historiography and art theory; and the intersections of Art and Ecology.
 Hans is co-Director of the George Washington Wilson Centre for Art and Visual Culture.